Jeimer Candelario Player Props: Nationals vs. Guardians

-After hitting .273 with a double, a home run and five RBI in his past 10 games, Jeimer Candelario and the Washington Nationals face the Cleveland Guardians (who will start Zach Plesac) at 4:05 PM ET on Saturday.

-He racked up two hits (going 2-for-5 with a double) in his most recent appearance against the Guardians.
+He had a one-hit performance in his previous game (1-for-4) against the Guardians.

 Jeimer Candelario Game Info & Props vs. the Guardians